AT&T Killing Off ‘DirecTV Now’ Name as It Launches AT&T TV Streaming Service

 “As we roll out this new experience later this summer, current DirecTV Now customers will also see a new name — AT&T TV Now — appear on their screen,” the company said in announcing the change.
 DirecTV Now subscribers will have to re-accept terms of service, logging in using the same username and password.

-The change comes as AT&T’s overall pay-TV business has seen steep subscriber losses: For Q2, AT&T reported a 778,000 net loss in DirecTV satellite and U-verse TV customers — and it lost a net 168,000 DirecTV Now subs, which it said was due to price hikes and fewer promotional offers.
-In the 12 months, AT&T has lost 2 million traditional pay-TV customers (down 8.6% year over year) and DirecTV Now’s subscriber base has shrunk 26%.
+The change comes as AT&T’s overall pay-TV business has seen steep subscriber losses: For Q2, AT&T reported a 778,000 net loss in DirecTV satellite and U-verse TV customers — and it shed 168,000 DirecTV Now subs, which it said stemmed from price hikes and fewer promotional offers.
+In the last 12 months, AT&T has lost some 2 million traditional pay-TV customers, down 8.6% year over year, and DirecTV Now’s subscriber base has shrunk 26%.

 AT&T hasn’t divulged pricing or packaging details for the new AT&T TV service, which will use a “thin client” internet set-top box.
-On the company’s Q2 earnings call, CEO Randall Stephenson said AT&T TV will chop customer-acquisition costs by 50% compared with the legacy DirecTV satellite service.
+On the company’s Q2 earnings call on July 24, CEO Randall Stephenson said AT&T TV will slash customer-acquisition costs by 50% compared with the legacy DirecTV satellite service.

 As he’s said previously, Stephenson characterized AT&T TV as the “workhorse” for the company’s pay-TV business over the next few years.
 “We will put our shoulder and our muscle behind AT&T TV, get a lower price point [and] shore up this customer base over the next couple of years,” he told analysts.